24 Sales Email Templates to Boost Responses Instantly

 4. Write for One Person

-Your audience may number in millions, but you are addressing one person at this specific moment.
-Each of them has their preferences and pain points.
-Your sales email should address those pain points while providing value and closing with a request that will lead them further down the customer journey.
+Your audience may be large, but no one wants to be treated as just another customer.
+Design your email template such that it is tailored to address specific customer pain points.
+Each prospect has their preferences and challenges.
+Your sales email should address them while demonstrating value and closing with a request that will lead them further down the sales funnel.

 5. Build Rapport